abdullahsokmen/Human-Resources-Information-System/README.md

   <img width="1100" height="400" src="./img/CloudScheme.jpg ">
 </p>

-The database diagram provides an overview of the HRIS database structure, including the relationships between different entities and their attributes.
+The HRIS project utilizes a Kubernetes system for deployment and scalability, while the database diagram provides an overview of the HRIS database structure, including the relationships between different entities and their attributes.

 ## Documentation